Stephen Hawking said, “Be curious and try to make sense of what makes the universe exist.”

-As mentioned earlier, long-tail keywords often make the difference in a voice search.
+As mentioned earlier, long-tail keywords often make a difference in a voice search.
 These words help complete the question and are crucial for optimising your SEO strategy.

 You already know about the most important keyword types for voice search, so it would help to include them in your keyword strategy for the best results.
-Luckily, specific tools come in handy for keyword research, enabling your website to achieve a higher rank.
+Specific tools are handy for keyword research, enabling your website to rank higher.

 We’ve listed some of the popular reasons for using keyword research tools below:

 You can’t know all the keywords, but you should know as many as possible to stay updated with consumer queries and market trends.
 For instance, keywords a rival web page uses or standard terms consumers prefer to use while searching are things you need to know.

 That’s why keyword research tools generate variety, allowing you to update your database frequently.

 Some tools have a separate keyword analytics section to help you simultaneously deal with many topics.
 After searching for a keyword, the algorithm displays all the matching phrases, including terms similar to your search, allowing you to use more long-tail keywords.

 You may find bonus features whereby the tool lists the most common question keywords for optimising the voice search ranking.
 Additionally, you can search for a topic that will showcase popular questions related to that topic.

 But how is this information helpful?
 You can use these keywords or questions contextually in your blog posts so that the featured snippet increases the rankings during a voice search.